AWN1000 10G Sensor - Mirroring DeploymentUpdated Nov 13, 2023

-Deploy an AWN1000 10G Sensor with port mirroring Direct link to this section
+You can deploy an AWN1000 10G Sensor with port mirroring.

 The AWN1000 10G Sensor is an external network device that allows you to monitor network traffic.
 When the sensor is deployed with port mirroring, a switch sends a copy of all network packets that are seen on one port to another port.

 This image provides a simplified network map of a sensor with mirroring deployment:

 |B||Management port network connection|

 Verify that these items are in the box from Arctic Wolf®:

 Note: Your sensor has a tamper-evident asset ID: AWN-12XXXXXX.
 Contact your Concierge Security® Team at email@example.com if the asset ID is missing or was tampered with.

 A crossover RJ45 Ethernet cable (red), 2m - Use only if needed

 Two passive 10G Twinax cables with an SFP+ transceiver installed on each end, 2m — If 10G Twinax was ordered

 Two LC-LC OM4 multi-mode fiber, duplex, jumper cables (aqua), 1m — If 10G Fiber was ordered